 Behaviour & Puppy Parties

 We have our own animal behaviour department run by Jackie Cook, a fully qualified animal behaviourist.
 Jackie can help with any area of your dog or cat’s behaviour that is causing you concern.
 In addition, Jackie can offer advice on how to avoid those common pitfalls that can lead to problems developing.
-Jackie runs evening puppy parties at Lancer Court to encourage your puppy to become a happy well-socialised pet as well as running her own training courses for older pups and adult dogs.
+Jackie runs evening puppy parties at Taunton Road Hospital to encourage your puppy to become a happy well-socialised pet as well as running her own training courses for older pups and adult dogs.
 To book your pup into a puppy party simply give us a ring.

 The very best year-round care for your pet